Learning At Home

 Connect's explanation of its fantastic parental engagement in education Partnership Schools Scotland project What is Partnership Schools Scotland?Leaflet

-Getting Dads Involved - St Patrick’s RC Primary, Denny
+Getting Dads Involved - St Patrick’s RC Primary School, Denny

 Getting dads involved in schools at this primary school helps boys to engage with their learning